SCAuditStudio/SCASArticles/opsec-best-practices-for-2026.md

-# OpSec Practices to not get Hacked
+# OpSec Best Practices in DeFi 2026
 ## Table of Contents

 1. [Introduction](#introduction)